ZmnSCPxj-jr/sidepool/doc/10-peerswap-in-sidepool.md

   * Participant A "twice our-side funds" is (1 + 1000 - 995) = 6.
     * This is equivalent to "our-side funds" being 3 millisatoshi (half of 6, the "*twice* our-side funds"):
-      1 millisatoshi and half of the HTLCs being 4 millisatoshis, or 2.
+      1 millisatoshi owned unambiguously by A and half of the HTLCs being 4 millisatoshis, or 2, summing to 3.
   * Participant B "twice our-side funds" is (995 + 1000 - 1)
     = 1994, equivalent to saying it has 997 millisatoshis (995
-    unambiguous, 2 from its share of the HTLCs).
+    unambiguously owned by B, 2 from its share of the HTLCs).
   * "imbalance error" is 994; this is the same for both participants (= absolute(1000 - 6) = absolute(1000 - 1994)).